 Eggleston, south-central Dominica, Lesser Antilles.

-Puerto Rican pewee, Contopus portoricensis.
+Puerto Rican pewees, Contopus portoricensis.

 Its sweet and plangent call resembles the sound of water filling a crystal goblet.

-Hispaniolan pewee, Contopus hispaniolensis.
-Puerto Escondido, south-western Dominican Republic, Hispaniola.
+First two photographs: Puerto Escondido, south-western Dominican Republic, Hispaniola.

 Crescent-eyed pewees, Contopus caribaeus.
-Cueva de Los Peces, south-western Cuba.
+Cueva de los Peces, south-western Cuba.

-The species is also found in the Bahamas.
+The species is also found in The Bahamas.

 (Photograph courtesy of Mr. Eladio M. Fernandez).

-Antillean pewee, Contopus latirostris.
-Syndicate,
+Lesser Antillean pewee, Contopus latirostris.
+Syndicate, north-central Dominica, Lesser Antilles.

+Saint Lucian pewee, Contopus oberi.
 Grande Anse, north-eastern Saint Lucia, Lesser Antilles.

 La Sagra's flycathcher, Myiarchus sagrae.
 Bermejas, south-western Cuba.

 Puerto Rican flycatchers, Myiarchus antillarum.
+La Pitahaya, south-western Puerto Rico.

 Lesser Antillean flycatcher, Myiarchus oberi.
 Syndicate, north-central Dominica, Lesser Antilles.

-Grenadian flycatcher, Myiarchus nugator.
+Grenadian flycatchers, Myiarchus nugator.

 This species is endemic to the insular banks of Saint Vincent and Grenada.